jordanbell2357/jordanbell2357.github.io/_quotes/iamblichus.md

 ---
 layout: post
-title: Iamblichus, "On the General Science of Mathematics" (De Communi Mathematica Scientia, Περί της κοινής μαθηματικής επιστήμης)
+title: Iamblichus, "On the General Science of Mathematics"
 category: quotes
 ---